 |In a rapidly changing world, we must graduate young men and women who possess global wisdom.
 As future leaders, they will be better equipped to solve problems on an international scale.
 Dwight School fully supports the International Baccalaureate's mission to develop inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.|

-In 1980, Anglo-American School, a separate 501(c)(3) organization, was the 58th school in the world to offer the IB Diploma Program, one of the world's most respected pre-university courses of study, which is now offered in 2,303 schools across 137 countries.
+In 1980, Anglo-American School, a separate 501(c)(3) organization, was the 58th school in the world to offer the IB Diploma Program, one of the world's most respected pre-university courses of study.
 Dwight students have the opportunity to earn the IB Diploma through the program administered by Anglo-American School.
-We have seen first-hand where a challenging, comprehensive, and balanced curriculum—both in and outside the classroom—leads.
+We have seen first-hand where a challenging, comprehensive, and balanced curriculum -- both inside and outside the classroom -- leads.

 Diploma Program Department Statements

 Through an international lens, the DP arts two-year programs immerse the students in the many ways in which the arts are made and presented.
 There is a strong emphasis on process, on work with others, and on placing oneself in the context of the long history of the arts.
 Our student artists are prepared for college and the global community as active learners, healthy citizens, and capable thinkers who are a part of rather than apart from their community.